omniosorg/omniosorg.github.io/_docs/setup/serial_console.md

 ## Get the Loader to use the Serial Console

-First setup the loader to also talk over the serial port
+You can also make the omnios loader talk over serial:

 ```bash
 cat >/boot/conf.d/serial <<EOF